neuralmagic/deepsparse/src/deepsparse/transformers/README.md

 This creates `model.onnx` file, in the parent directory of your `model_path`(e.g. `/trained_model/model.onnx`)

 ####  Directly using the SparseZoo stub
-Alternatively, you can skip the process of onnx model export by downloading all the required model data directly from Neural Magic's [SparseZoo](https://sparsezoo.neuralmagic.com/).
+Alternatively, you can skip the process of the ONNX model export by downloading all the required model data directly from Neural Magic's [SparseZoo](https://sparsezoo.neuralmagic.com/).
 SparseZoo stubs which can be copied from each model page can be passed directly to a `Pipeline` to download and run the sparsified ONNX model with its corresponding configs.